The importance of adding a coating to my lenses

 As a result, damage to the eye can be done in early adult life for people who spend a lot of time outdoors.
 Cataracts, which occur when the crystalline lens becomes clouded, have also been found to be related to UV exposure.
 Time spent under the sun without protection can add up and increase the risk of diseases developing.
 Kids are particularly sensitive to UV rays, so it is a good idea to protect their eyes when outdoors in daytime.

-We spend many hours per day outdoors and indoors exposed to blue light¹ coming from the sun (even inside through the windows), artificial lighting and digital devices.
+We spend many hours per day outdoors and indoors exposed to blue-violet light¹ coming from the sun (even inside through windows), artificial lighting and digital devices.

 The importance of vision while driving